 In IVF, an egg is surgically removed from women’s ovaries and fertilized with male sperm in laboratory.
 The fertilized egg (now called an embryo) is again returned to women’s womb to nurture and develop.
 The success rate of this treatment is as high as 30-40%.

-“Even after treating endometriosis at first hand with surgery or medication, if a woman fails to bear a child in that case IVF brings an excellent solution,” says Dr. Manika Khanna, Director, IVF Treatment centre Delhi.
+“Even after treating endometriosis at first hand with surgery or medication, if a woman fails to bear a child in that case IVF brings an excellent solution,” says Dr. Manika Khanna, Director, of IVF Treatment Centre Delhi.

 In the meantime, it is important to consider excruciating periods and painful intercourse seriously and one should not wait to see gynecologists until something grim comes up.
 This will not only ensure a healthy and stress free life but would also help in avoiding heartbreaking situations like infertility.